Narsai: Homilies

+Editions and translations

 In 1905, Alphonse Mingana published a two-volume work with the Syriac text of 47 of these homilies.
 In 1970, a photographic reproduction of a manuscript with 72 of Narsai's homilies was published by Patriarchal Press.
 Two numbering systems are used for Narsai's homilies: one by Mingana, and a second by Macomber, in his 1970 inventory of Narsai's manuscripts.

+Narsai’s work continues to be published and translated in the 2020s.